Volcomix/webcomponents/slides.md

 Notes:
 This gives pretty much the same as the first hello world example with custom elements, but here the component content appears in the element shadow DOM.
+The orangered background color defined at document level does not traverse the shadow DOM, And is not applied to the hello world component.
-And the style of h1 elements is scopped to the hello world shadow DOM.
+In the other hand, the green text color is scopped to the hello world shadow DOM.

 ---